-Dr Joseph is a trustee on Storylines (2017– ), and has been a judge for Ngā Kupu Ora Book Awards (2009–present) and the New Zealand Book Awards for Children and Young Adults (2018).
+Dr Joseph is a trustee on the boards of Read NZ Te Pou Muramura (2022-) and Storylines (2017– ), and has been a judge for Ngā Kupu Ora Book Awards (2009–present) and the New Zealand Book Awards for Children and Young Adults (2018).

 Darryn Joseph works and lives with his family in Palmerston North.

 - The Manawatu Standard interview with Darryn Joseph

 - Te Karere news item about Darryn Joseph's win of the Te Kura Pounamu Award at the LIANZA Children's Book Awards in 2011 (in te reo)

 - Stuff article about Darryn's contribution to translating How Māui Fished Up the North Island.